International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-A well-functioning global value chain across agro-food sectors opens up opportunities for producers in developing economies to contribute to economic development in their local community -—
+A well-functioning global value chain in the agro-food sectors creates opportunities for producers in developing economies, contributing to local economic development -—

 – ‒